Introduction of MariaDB

 - It has rich ecosystem of plugins, storage engines, etc which makes it very versatile for a wide variety of use cases.

-- It is licenced under GPL, LGPL, or BSD.
+- It is licensed under GPL, LGPL, or BSD.

 - It uses a standard and popular querying language.
 It runs on different operating systems and supports variety of programming languages.